-Howard Darkin is an extraordinary vet, lived a fascinating life, compassionate, an intelligent ‘over opinionated ‘character and yes my fantastic Dad!
+Howard Darkin is an extraordinary vet, lived a fascinating life, compassionate, and intelligent ‘over-opinionated ‘character and yes my fantastic Dad!

-Howard was born in UK and travelled to Africa.
-In Malawi he met and married my Mum Tina, nee Gomes, then Mariette.
-They later travelled to Swaziland and Botswana in connection with his government veterinary contracts.
+Howard was born in the UK and traveled to Africa.
+In Malawi, he met and married my Mum Tina, nee Gomes, then Mariette.
+They later traveled to Swaziland and Botswana in connection with his government veterinary contracts.

 - Education at Palmers Boys Grammar School,

 - Grays, Essex